neetjn/ansible-transparent-env/README.md

 # ansible-plays-john

-Ansible playbook to install personal tools required for my workspace, and setup my environment.
+Ansible playbook to install personal tools required for my workspace, and setup my development environment.

 This project is a sub-project of the [JVM Development Environment](https://github.com/neetVeritas/jvm-development-environment).
-The Ansible plays described here will be applied to the Vagrant environment being built.
+The Ansible plays described here will be applied to the Vagrant environment.

-These plays will only suffice for the the Ubuntu based distributions.
+These plays are only supported by Debian based distributions, and have only been tested on Trusty and Xenial.

 ### Software List